csc-training/summerschool/programming/fortran/docs/05_File_IO.md

 - Although less often used nowadays, it can also be used with read to input data at fixed line positions and using predefined field lengths
-- Used through format statements, character variable or embedded in read/write fmt keyword
+- Used through format statements, character variable or within read/write fmt keyword

 # Output formatting